PaddlePaddle/PaddleRS/docs/data/tools_en.md

 ### geojson2mask

-The main function of `geojson2mask.py` is to convert the GeoJson-formatted labels to a .tif raster format.
+The main function of `geojson2mask.py` is to convert the GeoJSON-formatted labels to a .tif raster format.
 The usage is as follows:

 ```shell
 python geojson2mask.py --srcimg_path {path to the original image with geographic information} --geojson_path {input segmentation label path} --save_path {output path}